lalelisealstad/gdp-dash/README.md

 I created repo as a project to try out test files, github acitons workflow and IAM secirity settings to learn.

+Unit testing and integration testing of the functions used in the dashboard.

 ### Run app locally: